baconsocrispy/reb-portfolio/README.md

 Set root route in config/routes.rb:

 Change `get 'pages/home'` to `root 'pages#home'`

+To prevent rails from rerouting away from the homepage add the following as the last route:

+`get '*path', to: 'pages#home'`

+This sends all routes back to the homepage to allow react to handle routing.
+Put any api json request routes before it.

 Add an anchor div to the homepage view with Rails content_tag and make sure to connect to the stimulus controller: